 The answer to that is a resounding NO!
 That doctor.
 The doctor or nurse had only done the work of a phlebotomist, probably because the hospital or medical centre is not big enough to have one.

-In a large hospital with decentralized functions, you will find a phlebotomist, whose job is to simply draw blood from patients to detect disease or conduct research.
+In a large hospital with decentralized functions, you will find a phlebotomist whose job is to draw blood from patients to detect disease or conduct research.

-This is something your doctor or nurse wouldn’t do, and more reasons why the phlebotomist will always be needed.
-Meanwhile, the phlebotomist is also the phlebotomy technician.
+It is something your doctor or nurse wouldn’t do, and more reasons why the Phlebotomist will always be needed.
+Meanwhile, the Phlebotomist is also the phlebotomy technician.
 You will find us using both interchangeably in this article.

 What are the job duties of a phlebotomy technician?